jasonoh/mobile_blogger/README.md

 This is largely based on the [work](http://codenugget.co/2015/11/18/mobile-blogging-with-pythonista-jekyll-and-github.html) from Pascal Cremer, but updated for Gitlab (vs Github) and with the added integration with Dropbox.

+## Details
+My Jekyll instance resides on my own server, so I don't rely on the Github feature for hosting my blog.
+Git commits are so that I have versioning on my blog posts.
+The key for my setup is the headless Dropbox instance on my server; once I sync the relevant file to the appropriate location in Dropbox, it automatically syncs to the server and the post goes live.

+Your setup may be entirely different and this application may not suit your needs at all.

 Feel free to contribute comments/improvements!

 # License